fangq/mcx/README.txt

 == # Running Simulations ==

-To run a simulation, the minimum input is a configuration (text) file, and a volume file (a binary file with each byte representing a medium index).
+To run a simulation, the minimum input is a configuration (text) file, and, if the input file does not contain built-in domain shape descriptions, an external volume file (a binary file with a specified voxel format via -K/--mediabyte).
 Typing the name of the executable without any parameters, will print the help information and a list of supported parameters, such as the following:

 <pre>###############################################################################
 #                      Monte Carlo eXtreme (MCX) -- CUDA                      #
-#          Copyright (c) 2009-2019 Qianqian Fang <q.fang at neu.edu>          #
+#          Copyright (c) 2009-2020 Qianqian Fang <q.fang at neu.edu>          #
 #                             http://mcx.space/                               #
 #                                                                             #
 # Computational Optics & Translational Imaging (COTI) Lab- http://fanglab.org #